somesocks/streamlike/README.md

    .pipe(ToArray)
    .read();
 ```
-Map transforms each element in a stream
+`Map` transforms each element in a stream.

 **Kind**: static property of [<code>streamlike</code>](#streamlike)
 **Params**